katfagg/BrightCalendar/README.md

 - POJOs
 - CRUD commands

-##Project Overview
+## Project Overview

 Bugdroid Baddies have been tasked to Our Bright Calendar is an accesible, user friendly app aimed for those looking for a way to keep organised.
 This was created using Android Studio and Spring to come up with the finest calendar app for the go.

 Features include:

-##Set Up Instructions
+## Set Up Instructions

-1. Search Bright Calendar at the play store on Android phone
-2. Download app
+1. Download app
-3. Register details / log in
+2. Register details / log in
-4. Use calendar as prefered, add events etc.
+3. Use calendar as prefered, add events etc.
-5. Use notes page to add extra notes
+4. Use notes page to add extra notes

-##Project Structure - Wireframes (UML, ERD)
+## Project Structure - Wireframes (UML, ERD)

 ![alt text](https://github.com/katfagg/BrightCalendar/blob/main/Screenshot%202022-10-20%20at%2010.11.37.png)
 ![alt text](https://github.com/katfagg/BrightCalendar/blob/main/Screenshot%202022-10-20%20at%2012.27.27.png)